skye-pa1n/extract_dak_samsung/README.md

 gakeccert.2.der

-and some other shet
+and some other SAK (Samsung attestation keys) shet

-now its up to you to decrypt thy keys you found yay1!!1!1!
+now its up to you to decrypt thy keys you found yay1!!1!1! (openssl should do it fine tbh)

 Happy hecking or whatever idc lel